codeaches/codeaches.github.io/_posts/2018-11-10-Spring Cloud-Setup Config Server to use GIT.md

 		   -o configsvr.zip
 ````

-### Import the code straight into STS and start the application as spring boot application.
+### Extract the project(`winzip` may be) and import in STS as `Existing Maven project`.
+Once import is completed, right click on the `configsvr project` and build using Maven.

+### Run the `configsvr project` as `Spring Boot App` and you will notice that the embedded tomcat server has started at port 8080.

-Update `application.properties` file of config server application with below entries.
+### Update `application.properties` file of config server application with below entries.

 `src/main/resources/application.properties`